You qualify for a Winter Fuel Payment if both the following apply:

 - you live in Switzerland or a European Economic Area (EEA) country

-You can’t get the payment if you live in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain because the average winter temperature is higher than the warmest region of the UK.
+You can not get the payment if you live in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain because the average winter temperature is higher than the warmest region of the UK.

 When you will not qualify

 You will not qualify if you:

 - are in hospital getting free treatment for more than a year

-- have lived in a care home for the whole time between 26 June and 18 September 2017, and got Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance
+- lived in a care home for the whole time between 26 June and 18 September 2017, and got Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance

 Change of circumstance

 Report any change of circumstance as soon as possible, as these can affect how much you get.
 For example, if the qualifying person stops getting a benefit, moves out, dies or goes into care.

 Contact the office paying your benefits - their details are on any letters they sent you.

 Most Winter Fuel Payments are paid automatically.
 Contact the office that pays your Winter Fuel Payment if you want to cancel it.